Understanding Commercial vs Personal Auto Insurance

 Factors Affecting Commercial Auto Insurance Costs

 Your location significantly impacts rates due to state minimum requirements, local accident frequencies, and theft rates.
+Premiums vary widely by state — Idaho averages around $1,216 annually while higher-cost states can push well past the $1,764 national average.
 Driver records remain critical — clean driving histories earn substantial discounts while violations and accidents increase premiums.
 Coverage limits matter too, with higher liability coverage adding costs but providing better asset protection.

 Business claims history affects future rates.
 Companies with frequent claims face higher premiums at renewal.
 Fleet size also plays a role, though multi-vehicle policies often include discounts.
-The nature of goods transported, annual mileage, whether employees use their own vehicles for business, and rising vehicle repair costs due to advanced technology and parts tariffs all factor into final pricing.
+Learn how bundling all your company vehicles under one policy can generate savings in our fleet insurance guide.
+The nature of goods transported, annual mileage, and whether employees use their own vehicles for business all factor into final pricing.

 Commercial Auto Insurance Coverage Types